 In summary, a top-quality gem would display the hue of maximum saturation across a large percentage of its surface in all viewing positions.
-The closer a gem approaches this ideal, the better its color coverage. (back to top)
+The closer a gem approaches this ideal, the better its color coverage.

-The term enhancement is a treatment or process other than cutting and polishing that improves the appearance (color/clarity/phenomena), durability, value or availability of a gemstone.
+The term “enhancement” is a treatment or process other than cutting and polishing that improves the appearance (color/clarity/phenomena), durability, value or availability of a gemstone.
 In today’s gem marketplace, many gemstones have been enhanced by a variety of methods.
 Such processes may range from simple heating (such as with tanzanite) to high-tech irradiation (such as blue topaz).

 Gems which have not been subject to enhancement are generally worth more than those of the same quality which have been enhanced.
 For more on enhancements, click here.
-Because enhancements affect value, it is vital that buyers be provided with full enhancement information when considering the purchase of any gem. (back to top)
+Because enhancements affect value, it is vital that buyers be provided with full enhancement information when considering the purchase of any gem.

 Colored Stone Grading: Art or Science?

 Among the problems of existing colored stone grading systems is that the model chosen is based on diamond.
 While diamond does share a number of quality factors with colored stones, others are partly or wholly inappropriate.
-For example, beauty in diamond is largely a function of the material’s brilliance and dispersion (fire’).
+For example, beauty in diamond is largely a function of the material’s brilliance and dispersion (‘fire’).
 Any inclusions which alter the path of light could be detrimental to a diamond’s appearance.
 Perfect clarity is thus the ideal.
 As described above, perfect clarity is not necessarily the ideal for ruby and sapphire.
 While fractures and most other inclusions do have a detrimental effect on appearance and durability, small quantities of finely dispersed inclusions (such as exsolved rutile silk) can actually improve a richly colored gem’s appearance.
 The watchword here is small; too much silk decreases transparency by scattering, reducing color saturation, and thus producing a more grayish color.

 Fine precious stones are comparable to great works of art.
-Like a painting, to appreciate it, one must view the whole, not just the parts. (back to top)
+Like a painting, to appreciate it, one must view the whole, not just the parts.

-Precious vs. Semi-Precious
+Precious vs. semi-precious

-In former times, gems were often divided into precious and semi-precious categories.
+In former times, gems were often divided into “precious” and “semi-precious” categories.
 The precious stones were: